systemctl vs systemd vs service — What’s the Difference?

 ✅ Example Commands

-service ssh status
+service nginx startservice ssh status

-often acts as a compatibility layer and internally redirects to systemctl
+On modern systems using systemd, service often acts as a compatibility layer and internally redirects to systemctl commands.

-Summary Table
+Summary Table#

-Name | Type | Usage Purpose |
+| Name | Type | Usage Purpose |

 systemd | Init system, manager | Manages the entire system and services |